 If you're looking for a great service outing that is educational, active, outdoors and provides a significant community benefit, consider storm drain stenciling.
-Reservations for stenciling outings and presentations, as well as group cleanups, are now being taken for mid-April-October 2017.
+Reservations for stenciling outings and presentations, as well as group cleanups, are offered mid-April through mid-October as the weather permits.

 FMR can organize stenciling outings, presentations and cleanups in St. Paul for most any local group — school, church, neighborhood or corporate — thanks to the support of the St. Paul Public Works Program.
 We also have new, special programs that allow us to work with youth groups to organize stenciling outings, presentations and cleanups in North or Northeast Minneapolis (a.k.a. the "Above the Falls" area) and along the parkway or Mississippi River Gorge in South Minneapolis.

 If you're familiar with the stenciling program and ready to suggest a date for your outing (or your cleanup or presentation), go ahead and check out our Group Stenciling, Cleanup Or Presentation Request Form.
 If not, the basics are below.

 What is storm drain stenciling?

 Using paint and stencils, volunteers mark storm drains with the message, "Keep 'em Clean, Drains to River (Lake or Creek)!" and distribute educational doorhangers to neighborhood homes and businesses.

 This hands-on outdoor service activity is an ideal opportunity to improve our local water resources and an excellent fit for groups looking for a fun, outdoor team-building experience with immediate results.

 A storm drain stenciling service outing:

 • is just 1 1/2-2 hours in length